 14 – US actress and Brat-Packer Molly Ringwald is born in California.

 15 – Blues harmonica king Little Walter dies after being stabbed in a street fight.
 He is 38.

-24 – US forces recapture the Vietnamese port of Hue.
+24 – US forces recapture the Vietnamese port of Hue after a battle lasting three weeks.
 General Westmoreland is calling for 206,000 reinforcements.

 28 – Singer Frankie Lymon is found dead from a heroin overdose on the bathroom floor of his grandmother’s apartment at 470 West 18th Street in New York.